-- To introduce basic postulates of Boolean algebra and shows the correlation between Boolean expressions - To introduce the methods for simplifying Boolean expressions - To outline the formal procedures for the analysis and design of combinational circuits and sequential circuits - To learn combinational and sequentional circuit simulations using Verilog HDL.
+CLO1 To introduce basic postulates of Boolean algebra and shows the correlation between Boolean expressions CLO2 To introduce the methods for simplifying Boolean expressions CLO3 To outline the formal procedures for the analysis and design of combinational circuits and sequential circuits CLO4 To learn combinational and sequential circuit simulations using Verilog HDL

 - 1. Study of logic gates and verification of Boolean Laws. - 2.
-Design of adders and subtractors & code converters. - 3.
-Design of Multiplexers &DE multiplexers. - 4.
-Design of Encoders and Decoders. - 5.
-Design of Magnitude Comparators - 6.
-Study of flip-flops. - 7.
-Design and implementation of counters using flip-flops - 8.
+Design of adders and subtractors, code converters. - 3.
+Design of Multiplexers & Demultiplexers. - 4.
+Design of magnitude comparators. - 5.
+Design of encoders and decoders. - 6.
+Study and implementation of flip-flops. - 7.
+Design and implementation of counters using flip-flops. - 8.
 Design and implementation of shift registers. - 9.
-Simulation of adders, subtractors, encoders & decoders using Verilog HDL. - 10.
-Simulation of counters & shift registers using Verilog HDL.
+Simulation of combinational circuits using Verilog. - 10.
+Simulation of Sequential circuits using Verilog.